 How is your IR35 position determined?

-HMRC have a set of rules to determine if you are working inside or outside of the IR35 legislation.
-The rules relate to the way you work as well as the actual contract details, so you will need to consider IR35 for every new contract you undertake.
-They aim to identify whether you are actually working and behaving as you would if you were permanently employed doing the same job.
+HMRC have a set of rules to determine if you’re working inside or outside of the IR35 legislation.
+The rules relate to the way you work as well as the actual contract details, so you’ll need to consider IR35 for every new contract you undertake and regularly review your working practices.
+The rules aim to identify whether you’re actually working and behaving as you would if you were permanently employed doing the same job:

-- Personal Service If your company is able to provide someone other than yourself to deliver the services that it is contracted to provide then this would strongly indicate that you are operating outside of IR35.
+If your Limited Company has the right to provide someone other than yourself to deliver the services that it’s contracted to provide, then this would strongly indicate that you’re operating outside of IR35.

-- Control The level of control that your client has a right to exercise over your working practices impacts on whether you will be inside or outside of IR35.
-If you are in charge of when and where, but most importantly how you work, you are less likely to fall within IR35.
+The level of control that your client has a right to exercise over your working practices impacts on whether you’ll be inside or outside of IR35.
+If you’re in charge of when and where, but most importantly how you work, you’re less likely to fall within IR35.

 Who decides whether your contract is within IR35?

 IR35 in the Private Sector

 If your contract is with a Private Sector client, currently it is your responsibility to determine your status under IR35 and you bear the tax risk if you get it wrong.
 HMRC do carry out IR35 investigations, and if you have determined that your contract is outside of IR35 but the authorities decide that you’re ‘deemed employed’, there will be more tax to pay and HMRC could apply tax retrospectively.
 This is why it’s useful for you to take professional advice to determine your status.
 Working with a specialist contractor accountant offering unlimited IR35 reviews included in their fee really pays off.